-- Providing observation data obtained by the weather satellite Himawari in the WMO framework, and supporting the activities and capacity building of weather institutions of each country in the fields of typhoon, observation, climate and communications as a regional center. - (e.g.) Provision of observation data obtained by the weather satellite Himawari to all countries in the Indo-Pacific region, and technical support for utilizing the data - (e.g.) Provision of typhoon information to countries in the northwestern Pacific Ocean and the South China Sea - International cooperation in the marine, tsunami, storm surge, and other fields in the framework of the Intergovernmental Oceanographic Commission of UNESCO, etc. (a, g) Dravision of taunami information to countries hardering the parthweatern Davific Oceanographic Commission of UNESCO, etc. - (e.g.) Provision of tsunami information to countries bordering the northwestern Pacific Ocean - Supporting efforts to improve the observation, forecast and warning capabilities of developing countries in weather, earthquake and tsunami fields with cooperation with JICA - (e.g.) Dispatch of experts, and acceptance of trainees in JICA's projects in countries in the Asia-Pacific region - Operating an international cooperation framework (Sentinel Asia), which shares disaster emergency observation data and disaster-related information obtained by satellites, under the participation by JAXA and overseas space agencies.
+- Providing observation data obtained by the weather satellite Himawari in the WMO framework, and supporting the activities and capacity building of weather institutions of each country in the fields of typhoon, observation, climate and communications as a regional center. - (e.g.) Provision of observation data obtained by the weather satellite Himawari to all countries in the Indo-Pacific region, and technical support for utilizing the data - (e.g.) Provision of typhoon information to countries in the northwestern Pacific Ocean and the South China Sea - International cooperation in the marine, tsunami, storm surge, and other fields in the framework of the Intergovernmental Oceanographic Commission of UNESCO, etc. (e.g.) Provision of tsunami information to countries bordering the northwestern Pacific Ocean - Supporting efforts to improve the observation, forecast and warning capabilities of developing countries in weather, earthquake and tsunami fields with cooperation with JICA (a.g.)
+Dispatch of exports, and acceptance of trainings in JICA's projects in countries in the - (e.g.) Dispatch of experts, and acceptance of trainees in JICA's projects in countries in the Asia-Pacific region - Operating an international cooperation framework (Sentinel Asia), which shares disaster emergency observation data and disaster-related information obtained by satellites, under the participation by JAXA and overseas space agencies.
 Asian Disaster Reduction Center accepts the request of emergency observation. - (e.g.) Observation data was provided when a volcanic eruption occurred in Tonga in January 2022.